seamplex/feenox/doc/programming.markdown

   wrappers and do not meddle with stuff we do not need nor want.

 - Keep Fortran even farther away.
-It is allowed only for existing libaries dating from ancient well-tested and optimized code, but for nothing else.
+It is allowed only for existing libraries dating from ancient well-tested and optimized code, but for nothing else.

 - Modern high-level languages like Python or Julia are targets and not